-One class of CBO bonds, with a \$395.0 million face amount, was issued subject to remarketing procedures and related agreements whereby such bonds are remarketed and sold on a periodic basis.
-These bonds are fully insured by a third party with respect to the timely payment of interest and principal thereon.
+Two classes of CBO bonds, with an aggregate of \$718.0 million face amount, were issued subject to remarketing procedures and related agreements whereby such bonds are remarketed and sold on a periodic basis. \$395.0 million of these bonds are fully insured by third parties with respect to the timely payment of interest and principal thereon.